 Bake the cookies for 8 to 10 minutes until browned.

 Butter cookies taste best glazed or frosted.
 A simple glaze made with confectioner’s sugar, a little corn syrup, milk, and food coloring adds extra sweetness and interest to your cookies!
-Allow the cookies to cool before frosting them.
+Let the cookies cool before frosting them.

 What makes a great rolling pin for cookies?

-Feeling confused and overwhelmed?
-Thankfully, the Internet is just a click away to help solve the problem, and prevent a cookie dough disaster.
+Feeling confused and overwhelmed with the huge amount of rolling pins out there?
+Thankfully, the internet is just a click away to help solve the problem and prevent a cookie dough disaster.
 There are plenty of online resources available to help you find a rolling pin that’s perfect for your baking needs.

 One of their recommendations is to use a long, thin, wooden pin—without handles—to roll out cookie dough.
-No handles means the pin is easier to move around, and the length allows you to roll dough out over a wide surface area.
+No handles mean the pin is easier to move around, and the length lets you roll dough out over a wide surface area.